Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Scrollbar.md

 # ScrollBar

-A scrollbar allows you to recognize the direction of the display, the range of lists, and the range of content.
+A ScrollBar allows you to recognize the direction of the display, the range of lists, and the range of content.
-A scrollbar is shown on the screen only when the entire content cannot be displayed on the same page.
+A ScrollBar is shown on the screen only when the entire content cannot be displayed on the same page.
-The method of displaying a scrollbar can vary depending on the display area such as a list or a text area.
+The method of displaying a ScrollBar can vary depending on the display area such as a list or a text area.

-A scrollbar is displayed on the right or at the bottom of the scrolling area.
+A ScrollBar is displayed on the right or at the bottom of the scrolling area.
-On the lists or the contents, the scrollbar is shown when the focus moves to the same direction of contents extension.
+On the lists or the contents, the ScrollBar is shown when the focus moves to the same direction of contents extension.
-When entering the screen consists of list, the vertical or horizontal scrollbar is displayed that has same direction with mainstream of the screen.
+When entering the screen consists of list, the vertical or horizontal ScrollBar is displayed that has same direction with mainstream of the screen.

 ![CreateWithProperties](./media/scrollbar_properties.PNG)

 ## Create with property

-To create a scrollbar using property, follow these steps:
+To create a ScrollBar using property, follow these steps:

-1. Create scrollbar using the default constructor:
+1. Create ScrollBar using the default constructor:

     ```cs
     scrollBar = new ScrollBar();
     ```

-2. Set the scrollbar property:
+2. Set the ScrollBar property:

     ```cs
     scrollBar.Position = new Position(50, 300);